BrittFreitas/BrittFreitas/README.md

-💜 What I'm working on: A therapy practice site & a social service navigation app
+💜 What I'm working on: A therapy practice client site built in ReactJS

 💜 What I'm learning: React Native and practicing my JS skills